sajidhamdard/dsa/Time Complexity.md

 - If a function runs in **O(1)**, it’s **super fast** ✅.
 - If a function runs in **O(n²)**, it’s **slow for large inputs** 🚨.
 - Always **try to reduce** time complexity for better performance! 🚀

-Would you like any more examples or explanations? 😊